Need images for your company website or blog--but can't afford (or don't want) to pay for them?

 General Free-Image Websites

 Wikimedia.org.
 With more than 17 million media files available and guaranteed Creative Commons, this is a great place to find quality images (though many strike me as nonprofessional).

 Flickr: With a wealth of images and a simple advanced search for CC images, Flickr is a go-to for tapping into millions of images.

 Morgue File: Some great images, but you must click on each image individually to determine if it's available under Creative Commons.
 I found about one in seven images was CC, but many of those were still not available for commercial use.
 (Morgue does offer HTML for posting the image, though, which I found quite helpful.)

 Unrestricted Stock: A mix of stock photos and vectors, this site is entirely free and everything may be used for commercial purposes, according to its license agreement.
 I wouldn't say there are a ton of options on this site, but everything I have seen is of good quality.

 Microsoft Office: Yes, this is real: Microsoft giving away something useful on a commercial level.
 The images are offered to anyone with Office.com or MS Office Web Apps: "You may copy and use the media elements in projects and documents."
 But there are a few rules, so check them out.

 Pixabay: Tons of great images, all free and in line with Creative Commons for commercial use.
 I found the site's search function superior to other internal image search engines.

 FreeDigitalPhotos.net: Only the small sizes of images are free.
-And keep in mind that they require attribution on all free images used (HTML code is offered, too), and your email address must be provided.
+And keep in mind that the site requires attribution on all free images used (HTML code is offered, too), and your email address must be provided.

-USA.gov: By far the most random site on this list, the U.S. government has provided a list of sites with images on offer from such sources as the national archives and NASA.
-They warn that not all images on the sites are in the public domain, so double-check.
+USA.gov: By far the most random site on this list, the U.S. government has provided a list of sites with images on offer from such sources as the National Archives and NASA.
+USA.gov warns that not all images on the sites are in the public domain, so double check.
 However, I've sniffed around about four sites and they are practically begging me to take the images.